 WPForms lets you add your forms to multiple locations on your site, including your pages, blog posts, and even sidebar widgets.

 To begin, create a new page or post in WordPress.
-Then, click inside the first block (the blank area below your page title) and click on the Add WPForms icon.
+Then, add a new block and select the WPForms block.

-The handy WPForms widget will appear inside of your block.
-Click on the WPForms dropdown that appears and pick which form from the ones you’ve already created that you want to insert into your page or post.
+The handy WPForms block will appear.
+Click on the dropdown that appears and pick which form from the ones you’ve already created that you want to insert into your page or post.

 Select your Emergency Contact form.